 But once we approach the big 3-0, saving up for a series of high-quality, classic handbags is a more logical move that you’d imagine.
 We’re talking about ‘investment pieces‘, the things that will supposedly see you through a lifetime of wardrobe crises and cheap, trend-obsessed fast fashion.
 An arsenal of timeless bags (which frankly, are meant to be earned) can really last you for life — and even serve as a valuable heirloom after.

-It’s time to look and feel the part of a glamorous, polished adult; we’ve round up bags that we predict will be decade-spanning investment pieces for time to come.
-From multicoloured, striped Birkins to quilted Chanel vanity bags, these are really worth pumping your hard-earned, hard-saved money into.
+It’s time to look and feel the part of a glamorous, polished adult; we’ve rounded up bags that we predict will be decade-spanning investment pieces for time to come.
+Below, check out the designer bags that are really worth pumping your hard-earned, hard-saved money into.

 Remember the opulent red purse seen all over the social media pages of fashion influencers in 2018?
 ICYMI, that Instagram-worthy bag is Cartier’s Guirlande de Cartier, inspired by the iconic red case Cartier uses for its jewellery and watches, such as their equally iconic Juste un Clou and Love bracelets, and Baignoire watch.